Description

 Colleges are seeing a rise in requests tied to mental health conditions, chronic illness, neurodivergence, and invisible disabilities, many of which require nuanced, case-by-case decision-making and coordination across housing, disability services, and legal teams.
 This complexity creates policy uncertainty, inconsistent application, and communication breakdowns, increasing the risk of grievances and legal exposure.

-Join us on March 5, 2026 when our expert presenter will help you navigate the high stakes, limited resources, and knowledge that housing decisions directly impact student safety, equity, and retention.
+Join us when our expert presenter will help you navigate the high stakes, limited resources, and knowledge that housing decisions directly impact student safety, equity, and retention.
 She will help you move beyond compliance checklists and theoretical guidance to better distinguish reasonable accommodations from fundamental alterations in shared residential environments, supporting flexibility while managing institutional risk.
 Review hot topics in housing accommodations and learn how to say “no” to an accommodation request without triggering a complaint or a potential lawsuit.

 Topics Covered